Kitchen features come and go. The pantry is no different.

 Taking a cue from integrated appliances, this pair of pantry doors blends in with the cabinets when closed.

 Another pair of integrated doors is banked by glass front cabinets for tableware display.
+The pantry is nicely finished inside with planked wood paneled walls, thick shelving and an industrial lantern style light fixture.

 Instead of using traditional corner cabinetry full of hard-to-reach shelves, here is a corner pantry.
 Frosted glass doors conceal its true identity.
 Designs and wording are often etched on the glass for a decorative touch.
-A properly placed outlet is handy for using of small appliances.
+A properly placed outlet is handy for using small appliances.
 The lower wood panels have a center knob, leading me to believe they are tilt-out bins for recycling or pet food.

 If you’re brave (and neat), an open corner pantry may be the answer.
 Lined wicker baskets help tidy smaller items.
 Seldom used things are stored on the top shelf.
 The open pantry of the Salie House is similar and includes a farmhouse sink and Traulsen pass-thru fridge.

-If there is not enough space for a walk-in pantry, line a kitchen wall or hallway off the kitchen with shelves… and stock up on pretty glass airtight containers.
+If there is not enough space for a walk-in pantry, line a kitchen wall or hallway off the kitchen with shelves and stock up on pretty glass airtight containers.
 As long as they are away from direct natural light, the contents shouldn’t be harmed.

-Based on a potting bench, the table provides space for unloading groceries or making a sandwich.
+Based on a potting bench, the pantry work table provides space for unloading groceries or even making a sandwich.
 In keeping with my less kitchen-like look, the toaster and microwave are out of sight in the pantry.
 A collection of birdhouses is arranged on the top shelf and they are a fun surprise for guests.

 I am fortunate to have a walk-in pantry.
 It was one of the best things we included when we built our house, Although it does have wire shelving (I would love to change to cabinets or wood shelves) I am so thankful for the storage space and do not know what I would do without it.